obisin/Proof-Trading-Is-Just-a-Coin-Flip/README.md

 Doob, J. L. (1953). *Stochastic Processes*.
 Wiley.

-Fama, E. F. (1970).
-"Efficient Capital Markets: A Review of Theory and Empirical Work." *Journal of Finance*, 25(2), 383-417.

 Feller, W. (1957). *An Introduction to Probability Theory and Its Applications, Vol. 1* (2nd ed.).
 Wiley.

 Hansen, P. R. (2005).
 "A Test for Superior Predictive Ability." *Journal of Business & Economic Statistics*, 23(4), 365-380.